Whenever a new company pops up in an industry, it’s best to wait on it. You need to see if they’re the real deal.

 What Is Candid Co?

-Candidates for Candid are those with crowded, spaced, protruding, or even discolored teeth.
-The way you can figure out how they can help you is by hitting the big red button labeled “Am I A Candidate?” on their website.
+Candidates for Candid treatment are those with mild to moderate crowding, spacing, protrusion, and/or discoloration.
+The way you can figure out how they can help you is by hitting the big red button labeled “Am I a candidate?” on their website.

 How Do Candid Teeth Aligners Work?

 Candid teeth aligners work the way most invisible aligners work — they gradually shift your teeth until your smile is straight.
-Typically, you wear them 24/7 unless you’re eating or drinking, and the whole process usually takes several months to a couple years.
+Typically, you wear them 24/7 unless you’re eating or drinking, and the whole process takes 6 months on average to complete.

-Candid aligners are tailored toward people who need minor to moderate teeth alignment.
-Anything more than that — with most aligner companies — you’ll probably require professional orthodontic help.
+Candid clear aligners are tailored toward people who need minor to moderate teeth alignment.
+As with most aligner companies, if you have a more complex case, you may require in-person orthodontic treatment instead.

 Here are the basics steps of the Candid process (we’ll break these down below):

-- Step Two: Candid makes your customized teeth aligner
+- Step Two: Candid makes your custom clear teeth aligners

-- Step Three: you get the aligner delivered to your door
+- Step Three: You get them all delivered to your door in one shipment

-Candid will then take these impressions and make 3D images in order to create a treatment plan.
+Candid will then create a 3D model of your teeth that your assigned orthodontist will use to design your custom treatment plan.
 The nice thing is that they’ll send you a preview of your plan, allowing you to decide if you want to move forward with the program.
 If you do, they’ll make your aligners and mail them to you.

 Candid Co vs Competitors